Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: The mechanism of SCN-induced arrest

-Finally, we can also discuss the behaviour of the non-diagonal terms in matrix $\pmb{\Gamma}$ (see Appendix \ref{app:exponent}).
+Finally, we can also discuss the behaviour of the non-diagonal terms in the matrix $\pmb{\Gamma}$, which vary with distance.
 For all $i\neq j$ they have the same functional form, so we will denote them in general as $\pmb{\Gamma}_{ij}(r)=\Gamma(r)$, also in contrast to $\pmb{\Gamma}_{ii}=\Gamma(0)$.
-As $\psi\to \psi_c$ we obtain $\pmb{\Gamma}_{ij}(r)\simeq\pmb{\Gamma}_{ii}\cos k_0 r$, i.e. they take the strongly oscillatory form.
-This agrees with our claim that in the homogeneously distributed system the mean dissipation is governed by the diagonal $\pmb{\Gamma}_{ii}$.
-However, this also means that the dissipation is highly non-local, i.e. every two arbitrarily distant particles affect each others dissipation in the same manner.
-This issue can be clarified if we assume the very large cut-off $m$, in which case $\pmb{\Gamma}_{ij}(r)$ can be approximated outside of the transition point (see Appendix \ref{app:exponent}) by:
+As $\psi\to \psi_c$, the integral in \eqref{eq:Gamma_fin} is dominated by the contribution from the vicinity of $k_0$.
+Thus, one might expand the integrand around this value to obtain the analytical approximations for $\Gamma(r)$ (see Appendix \ref{app:exponent} for details).
+This leads to the following results:

-This shows that for $\psi<\psi_c$ (as soon as $f''(k_0,\psi)>0$) the non-diagonal terms decay exponentially with range.
-Thus, $\tau$ is the characteristic length-scale of collective dissipation, which is much different from the noise-correlation length $\lambda$. $\tau$ is finite for $\psi<\psi_c$, which ensures the locality of dissipation, but diverges at $\psi=\psi_c$.
-In this last case, the oscillatory behaviour prevails and the dissipation becomes scale-free.
+First, one might notice that, globally, the scale of dissipation is governed by the diagonal terms $\pmb{\Gamma}_{ii}$.
+Further, for $\psi<\psi_c$ (as soon as $f''(k_0,\psi)>0$) the non-diagonal terms decay exponentially with range.
+This decay is controlled by $\tau$, i.e. the characteristic length of collective dissipation, whose nature is of crucial meaning to the SCN-driven dynamics.
+While for $\psi<\psi_c$ this length is finite (which ensures the locality of dissipation), it diverges at $\psi=\psi_c$.
+In this situation, the strongly oscillatory behaviour dominates ($\pmb{\Gamma}_{ij}(r)\simeq\pmb{\Gamma}_{ii}\cos k_0 r$) and the dissipation becomes scale-free ($\tau\to+\infty$).
+This means that the dissipation is highly non-local, i.e. every two, arbitrarily distant, particles affect each others' dissipation in a significant manner.
+Remarkably, the transition into this highly cooperative state manifests in the dynamics, not structure, as the noise correlation length $\lambda$ remains finite both below and above $\psi_c$.
+Thus, the SCN-induced arrest possesses a divergent length-scale that does not manifest in the system ordering.